chili-publish/grafx-documentation/docs/CHILI_GraFx/environment_api/reference.md

 *Updates template by ID in the environment*

-Updates template name, body and relative path in the environment
+Updates template metadata (name and/or relative path) or body in the environment.
+Simultaneous update of body and metadata is not allowed

 > Body parameter